springload/form-validation-problem/README.md

 ## The cherry on the cake

-Beyond the problem statement, show us the consideration you gave to some or all of the following:
+Beyond the problem statement, show us the consideration you have given to some or all of the following:

 - Documentation
 - Accessibility
+- Progressive enhancement
+- Browser support
 - Testing
 - Tooling